-This last type is for if you want to share some of your paid-for hosting resources to a third party, as a source of income.
+This last type is for you if you want to share some of your paid-for hosting resources with a third party, as a source of income.

 You allot a portion of bandwidth, email accounts or space etc. for a fee.
 This is similar to being a landlord, renting out a place to tenants.

 Perhaps you’re looking to offer WiFi in a certain location for a daily charge.
-Reseller hosting could be ideal for you.
+In that case, reseller hosting could be ideal for you.